LitiumAB/Education/Developer Education/Tasks/Author page/README.md

 # Create Author Page

+> To do this task you first need to complete the task [Installation](../Installation)

 In this task you will create a new page template that will be used to present information about a specific author.

 You will copy and modify the files of the _Article page template_ to create a new _Author page template_.